elcamilet/meteor-docker-image/README.md

 # meteor-docker-image
-Custom docker image with MeteorJS 2.12, ready to deploy Meteor apps in GitLab Pipeline Editor It's public in https://hub.docker.com/r/lacodificadora/meteorjs
+Custom docker image with Meteor 2.12, ready to deploy Meteor apps in GitLab Pipeline Editor It's public in https://hub.docker.com/r/lacodificadora/meteorjs

 Copy src/Dockerfile to a folder and run: